A - B - C - D - E - F - G - H - I - L - M - N - O - P - Q - R - S - T - U - V - W - Y

 Preventive care: Healthcare focused on preventive measures such as routine physical exams, check-ups, immunizations, etc., and not a specific medical complaint.
 This type of care is also sometimes referred to as “routine,” “screening,” or “pre-care.”

 Primary care: Routine medical care, normally provided in a doctor’s office.
 Professional and related services are administered by an internist, family practitioner, obstetrician-gynecologist, pediatrician, or nurse practitioner in an ambulatory setting, with referral to secondary care specialists as necessary.

 Primary care physician (PCP): Please see ACA Uniform Glossary.

-Primary care provider (PCP): Please see ACA Uniform Glossary.
+Primary care provider (PCP): Please view our "What is a PCP, and why do I need one?" video or see ACA Uniform Glossary.

 Provider: A person licensed, certified, or otherwise authorized to administer healthcare services.
 Examples of providers include physicians, dentists, nurses, pharmacists, and other healthcare facilities or entities.